Come home to Highland!

 IF YOU GO ...

 The trails and rookery are open year-round to all schools, Girl and Boy Scout troops, bird watchers and nature lovers.
-No appointment is necessary – just escape to the natural beauty of one of Northwest indiana's most beautiful wetlands.
+Benches and fixed binoculars are available for your viewing pleasure.

 The Rookery is a partnership between Highland Main Street, Highland Redevelopment Commission, Highland Community Foundation, Highland Parks & Recreation and the Legacy Foundation, which provided a grant for signage, stationary binoculars, brochures and a bench.